← orga.cat

 Open-source app to monitor system resources.

-Instead, I am using the default Task Manager or Process Explorer (see above).
+Instead, I use the default Task Manager or Process Explorer (see above).

 Resource Hacker